Fennel Seeds

 🌱 What Are Fennel Seeds?

-Fennel seeds are the dried seeds of the fennel plant (Foeniculum vulgare), a flowering herb in the carrot family.
-They have a sweet, anise-like flavor and are commonly used in cooking, teas, and as a digestive aid.
+Fennel seeds are the dried seeds of the Foeniculum vulgare plant.
+They have a sweet, anise-like flavor and are widely used in cooking, spice blends, herbal teas, and digestive tonics.
+They contain fiber, essential oils, and aromatic compounds that contribute to their distinctive taste and aroma.

 -